Working on a visa in the UK

 UKVI Standard Visitor visa caseworker guidance

-If you are using a Standard Visitor visa for your studies e.g. a short-term exchange or Summer School, you will not be able to work part-time.
+If you are using a Standard Visitor visa for your studies e.g. a short-term exchange or Summer School, you will not be able to work part-time even if it is unpaid.

 Can I work remotely for an overseas employer whilst I am in the UK?